-The workshop is a full-day training session to prepare teachers F-10 to teach the Australian Curriculum: Digital Technologies.
-The workshop provides an introduction of the concepts and goals of the Digital Technologies curriculum, as well as providing teachers with practical programming assistance to deliver the new curriculum in their classrooms.
+The workshop is a full-day training session to prepare teachers F-10 to implement the Australian Curriculum: Digital Technologies.
+The workshop provides an introduction of the concepts and goals of the Digital Technologies curriculum, as well as providing teachers with practical coding experience to deliver the new curriculum in their classrooms.

-The workshops will involve a curriculum overview, followed by a programming introduction using the Australian Digital Technologies Challenges being developed by the ACA.
+The workshops will involve a curriculum overview, followed by an introduction to coding using the Australian Digital Technologies Challenges developed by the ACA.

 Workshops are: Members $30 and Non-Members $70, which includes morning tea and a light lunch.

 Attendees are asked to bring their laptop computer and power supply.

 There is no prior knowledge required!
 Come along if you are starting out or wish to further your expertise.

 - Primary and secondary teachers seeking to clarify their understanding of the Digital Technologies curriculum

 - Technology leaders seeking resources to support the implementation of the curriculum at their sites